(see availability for details)

 Outdoor Activities Instructor

-Placements are usually based in permanent camps run by the YMCA/YWCA which are situated in beautiful locations in the Canadian countryside.
+Placements are usually based in permanent camps, situated in beautiful locations in the Canadian countryside.
 Volunteer duties are varied, ranging from leading groups in activities such as kayaking, rock climbing, hiking, orienteering and fencing to life saving skills, first aid, counselling and general camp maintenance.
 There are opportunities for those with relevant skills to coach campers in horse riding, tennis, drama and sailing.

 Some outdoor camps Lattitude Global Volunteering work with cater specifically for disadvantaged youths, or for young people with mental or physical disabilities.
 The environment and activities are the same at these camps to all other camps throughout Canada, but volunteer duties within these camps include an additional caring component.